davidindub/articles/dark-mode.md

 Now the page will always load using the users system preference, but the option is there for them to flip between light and dark modes.

+You can see all of this in action [in a Codepen](https://codepen.io/davidindub/pen/bGmovOm).

 ### References